mb139h/project_log_analyzer/README.md

 1. data provided by the course (newsdata.sql)
 2. views below

+View1:
-# view calculates the usage of each log item whose path contains something valuable
-# it will return the usage count and will covert the path to the more sutable for article search string
+Calculates the usage of each log item whose path contains something valuable. it will return the usage count and will covert the path to the more sutable for article search string

 create view article_usage as
 	select REPLACE(REPLACE(path,'-',' '),'/article/','') as starts_with, COUNT(*) usage from log
 	where path != '/'
 	group by path;

+View2:
-# view calculates total number of logged requests and number of errors per day
+Calculates total number of logged requests and number of errors per day

 create view daily_access as
 	select DATE(time) as logdate, SUM(CASE WHEN status != '200 OK' THEN 1 ELSE 0 END) as errcount, COUNT(*) as total from daily_access